radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade-81.md

 1. Choose v8.0.3 (Official) from the list of options.

-1. After the application is updated to v8.0.3, follow this same process to update to v8.1.0 (Official).
+1. After the application is updated to v8.0.3, follow this same process to update to v8.1.X (Official), where X is the patch release number.

 ## Next Steps